jayantasamaddar/quick-reference/git/README.md

 - `git --version` to check the current Git version.
 - `git --help` to view a list of Git commands and their functionality and other helpers.
 - `git log --oneline` to view a list of commits.
 Read Only. `Ctrl + Z` to escape.
+- `git branch` to view a list of available branches.
+The * before a branch refers to the current branch.

 # Branching in Git